Temperature Converter

 What is absolute zero? expand_more

-Absolute zero is the lowest possible temperature where all molecular motion stops.
-It is 0 Kelvin, which equals −273.15°C or −459.67°F. It is a theoretical limit that cannot be reached in practice.
+Absolute zero is the lowest possible temperature, where all molecular motion theoretically stops.
+It equals 0 K, which is −273.15 °C or −459.67 °F. It is a physical limit that cannot be reached in practice.

 Why are there different temperature scales? expand_more